Words of Joy & Hope

 Let's listen:

-I wish you all a good Sunday and a good week.
+I wish you all a good feast.

 Fernando Armellini is an Italian missionary and biblical scholar.
 With his permission we have begun translating his Sunday reflections on the three readings from the original Italian into English.